Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Temperatures can drop as much as 20oF/11oC, within the first half-hour of some good rain.
 It's more cloudy, which tempers the sun's heating effects.

-With the Monsoon in Tucson AZ, it gets more humid.
-But only up to about 20-30%, or more with late‑afternoon thunderstorms.
+When the Monsoon arrives, Tucson AZ Humidity increases.
+Usually to around 25-30%, or more with late‑afternoon thunderstorms.
+You'll possibly be comfortable in a lighweight shirt and shorts.
 We remember going back East, where the humidity was 95% in summer, and we were very uncomfortable.

 Monsoon storm in the Arizona desert.Nearing sunset, a Monsoon storm in the distance in the Sonoran Desert